anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 -   Measure and improve time taken from requirement planning to delivery on production

 -   Time to deploy (CI/CD pipelines)

+-   Fail-fast feedback loops
+An environment where the team can face failures safely, without impacting the customer.
+Tactical things would involve:
+- automated tests running on every pull request, that assist code reviews
+- any bugs identified to feed into the automated test suite, to avoid a future regression
+- a development environment with error tracking and it's own monitoring and alerting systems.
+-

 **Quality**